indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 **NOTE:** This method sensitive to the seeing conditions.
 With better seeing you will get a better result.

-### CFZ and Final Step for Focusers Without a Ruler
+### Determining the CFZ and Final Step for Focusers With Ruler
 If your focuser has a ruler it is easier to determine the CFZ in steps.
 The procedure is as follows.
 1. Calculate the CFZ as described above.
 The calculated CFZ in the example was 68um.